 2. SET Covid19: Stimulation digital healthcare (SET-regulation)

-Local media whose advertising income decrease can apply for support from the government under the new Temporary Support for Local Media scheme with retroactive effect from 15 March.
+Local media whose advertising income decrease can apply for support from the government under the new Temporary Support for Local Media scheme.

 Financial sector regulations:

 1. Temporary (6 months) postponement of repayments for mid and small cap customers (<€2.5m)

 Small cap companies that are healthy in their core will get a six month postponement of repayments on their current accounts.
 This was decided by the ABN AMRO, ING, Rabobank, Volksbank, and Triodos Bank.

 This combined approach of banks provides space for business customers in all industries with a maximum debt of €2.5m.
 For the group with a higher debt position, the banks will closely monitor the developments.
 This can lead to additional steps in collaboration with the ministry and supervisory institutions.
 This implies a minimum regulation on top of which the banks can deliver additional tailor-made services for business banking.

 The ABN AMRO bank has increased the limit towards €50m as per the 27th of March 2020.